micheleangioni/laravel-js-lang-converter/README.md

 "michele-angioni/laravel-js-lang-converter": "~2.0"
 ```

-Then you can run `composer update` or `composer install`.
+and run `composer update` or `composer install`.

-Finally you need to add the Laravel JS Lang Converter service provider in your `app/config/app.php` file
+Then you need to add the Laravel JS Lang Converter service provider in your `app/config/app.php` file

 ```php
 'providers' => [